Manulife Financial Corporation (MFC)’s latest performance is not what we had anticipated - News Daemon

 Technical Analysis of Manulife Financial Corporation (MFC)

-Let’s dig in a bit further.
-During the last 5-days, its volume was 2.25 million.
-That was inferior than the volume of 3.27 million it reported in year-ago period.
-As of the previous 9 days, the stock’s Stochastic %D was 83.40%.
-Additionally, its Average True Range was 0.30.
+The latest stats from [Manulife Financial Corporation, MFC] show that its last 5-days average volume of 2.63 million was inferior to 3.23 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 61.16%.
+Additionally, its Average True Range was 0.33.

-At the time of writing, stock’s 50-day Moving Average is $19.00, while its 200-day Moving Average is $17.95.
-However, in the short run, Manulife Financial Corporation’s stock first resistance to watch stands at $19.45.
-Second resistance stands at $19.56.
-The third major resistance level sits at $19.71.
-If the price goes on to break the first support level at $19.19, it is likely to go to the next support level at $19.04.
-Assuming the price breaks the second support level, the third support level stands at $18.93.
+At the time of writing, stock’s 50-day Moving Average is $18.97, while its 200-day Moving Average is $18.00.
+Now, the first resistance to watch is $19.93.
+This is followed by the second major resistance level at $20.12.
+The third major resistance level sits at $20.44.
+If the price goes on to break the first support level at $19.42, it is likely to go to the next support level at $19.10.
+Assuming the price breaks the second support level, the third support level stands at $18.91.

 Manulife Financial Corporation (NYSE: MFC) Key Stats